 In recent years, methamphetamine (meth) use has become increasingly widespread.
 Methamphetamine is a type of amphetamine that can be made from ingredients that are readily available (e.g., medications containing pseudoephedrine, a compound found in many over-the-counter cold and flu remedies).
 Despite recent changes in laws designed to make obtaining pseudoephedrine more difficult, methamphetamine continues to be an easily accessible and relatively inexpensive drug option (Shukla, Crump, & Chrisco, 2012).

-The cocaine, amphetamine, cathinones, and MDMA users seek a euphoric high, feelings of intense elation and pleasure, especially in those users who take the drug via intravenous injection or smoking.
+Stimulant users seek a euphoric high, feelings of intense elation and pleasure, especially in those users who take the drug via intravenous injection or smoking.
+MDMA (3.4-methelynedioxy-methamphetamine, commonly known as “ecstasy” or “Molly”) is a mild stimulant with perception-altering effects.
+It is typically consumed in pill form.
+Users experience increased energy, feelings of pleasure, and emotional warmth.
 Repeated use of these stimulants can have significant adverse consequences.
 Users can experience physical symptoms that include nausea, elevated blood pressure, and increased heart rate.
 In addition, these drugs can cause feelings of anxiety, hallucinations, and paranoia (Fiorentini et al., 2011).
 Normal brain functioning is altered after repeated use of these drugs.
 For example, repeated use can lead to overall depletion among the monoamine neurotransmitters (dopamine, norepinephrine, and serotonin).
-People may engage in compulsive use of these stimulant substances in part to try to reestablish normal levels of these neurotransmitters (Jayanthi & Ramamoorthy, 2005; Rothman, Blough, & Baumann, 2007).
+Depletion of certain neurotransmitters can lead to mood dysphoria, cognitive problems, and other factors.
+This can lead to people compulsively using stimulants such as cocaine and amphetamines, in part to try to reestablish the person’s physical and psychological pre-use baseline.
+(Jayanthi & Ramamoorthy, 2005; Rothman, Blough, & Baumann, 2007).

 Link to Learning